knpuniversity/javascript/knpu/ep4-reactjs/event-handlers.md

 *Cool*.
 Let's review our goal: to highlight a row when we click on it.
 So... hmm...
-onClick: if we could update the `highlightedRowId` state to the correct id, React would re-render and take... care of the rest!
+onClick: if we could update the `highlightedRowId` state to the correct id, React would re-render and take care of the rest!
 Easy!
 Inside the arrow function, update the state with `this.setState()`.
 Pass this an object with the state key or keys that you want to change.
 For us, `highlightedRowId` set to the id of *this* rep
 log: `repLog.id`.